 Here’s more from AEON Meieki School teacher Mervyn sensei:

 How did you make friends when you first came to Japan?

 Meeting the friends of my Japanese co-workers was one way I met some Japanese people.
-Just being sociable, and introducing yourself to people at barbecues or bars is good idea.
-Making an effort to use Japanese goes a long way too.
+Just being sociable and introducing yourself to people at barbecues or bars is a good idea.
+Making an effort to use Japanese goes a long way, too.
 I’ve even become friends with my barber who doesn’t speak an ounce of English!

 How have ongoing trainings helped you improve as a teacher?

 The trainings have been very useful.
 I’ve been to half-day trainings that focus on extra-teaching activities like counselings and interviews.
 It was a good opportunity for me to reflect on my approach and structure and to ask question.
 I’ve also had a 1 year follow up training which took a whole day.
 This was more focused on the teaching side.
 Again, it was a good opportunity to reflect and improve.